Introduction

 Patient-Reported Outcomes Data

-Data on patient outcomes is better in informing the patient experience.
+Data on patient outcomes is better for understanding the patient experience.

 Data on COVID-19 Vaccinations and Variants